Vizzuality/coding-challenge-examples/README.md

 ## Bonus

-* Use a CSS-in-JS solution.
+* Use some form of modular/scoped css or CSS-in-JS solution.
 * Include a loading spinner or placeholder.
 * Describe any bottleneck or difficulties you might find.